 5 ultimate tips for vocal health

 Keeping yourself and your voice healthy is number one for a successful and long lasting singing career.
+Below, I am talking about 5 ultimate tips for vocal health.

 - Stay hydrated – keep your vocal chords hydrated at all times for a clear and healthy tone.
 Keep caffeine and alcohol consumption to a minimum or cut it out completely.
 As per current IOM recommendations, men aged 19 and older should drink 3.7 liters and women 2.7 liters daily.
 This includes anything you eat or drink containing water.
 Of this total, men should drink approximately 13 cups and women 9 cups a day.